hwallis93/rome-move-line-issue/README.md

     position Position { line: 2, character: 21 } is out of range
 ```

-It's quite intermittent, possibly linked to how loaded the CPU is and how far the line is being moved up/down
+It's quite intermittent, possibly linked to how loaded the CPU is and how far the line is being moved up/down.

+This is a contrived example, but I do often hit it in a real codebase when moving lines around.

 # Versions
 - Extension version - v0.20.0